0x1eef/nanoc-webpack.rb/README.md

 end
 ```

-### JavaScript, React, JSX
+### React, JSX

-The following example demonstrates how to compile a React component with webpack:
+An example of how to compile a React component with webpack:

 ```ruby
 # Rules